play3577/mj/README.md

 #### I have questions

-I'm sure you do, feel free to [tweet at me](https://twitter.com/TheRealPomax) for shallow engagement, or file an issue over on [the issue tracker](issues) if you need deeper engagement.
+I'm sure you do: feel free to [tweet at me](https://twitter.com/TheRealPomax) for shallow engagement, or file an issue over on [the issue tracker](issues) if you need deeper engagement.